thunderbird/policy-templates/README.md

 **NOTE** On Windows, in order to use this policy, you must clear all settings in the old **Preferences (Deprecated)** section.

 Previously you could only set and lock a subset of preferences.
-Starting with Firefox 81 and Firefox ESR 78.3 you can set many more preferences.
+Starting with Thunderbird Beta 81 and Thunderbird ESR 78.3 you can set many more preferences.
 You can also set default preferences, user preferences and you can clear preferences.

 Preferences that start with the following prefixes are supported:
 ```
 accessibility.
-app.update.* (Firefox 86, Firefox 78.8)
+app.update.* (Thunderbird Beta 86, Thunderbird Beta 78.8)
 browser.
 datareporting.policy.
 dom.
 extensions.
-general.autoScroll (Firefox 83, Firefox ESR 78.5)
+general.autoScroll (Thunderbird Beta 83, Thunderbird ESR 78.5)
-general.smoothScroll (Firefox 83, Firefox ESR 78.5)
+general.smoothScroll (Thunderbird Beta 83, Thunderbird ESR 78.5)
 geo.
 gfx.
 intl.